vledwardsjr/JobSalaryAnalytics/README.md

-# Job Salary Analytics Dashboard
+# Job Salary Analytics — SQL Analysis

-A data analytics project analyzing real job posting data to identify salary trends across data-focused roles, locations, experience levels, and required technical skills.
+A data analytics project using SQL to analyze job posting data and identify compensation trends, high-paying roles, and in-demand technical skills across DMV and non-DMV regions.

-The dashboard presents insights through structured analysis and interactive visualizations to support data-driven career decisions.
+The analysis focuses on understanding how role type, location, and skill requirements influence salary outcomes in data-focused positions.

 ---

-## Core Analysis Areas
+## Analysis Scope

-- Salary distributions by job role and experience level
-- Geographic compensation trends
-- Skill demand and its impact on salary
+- Comparison of salary ranges between DMV and non-DMV job markets
+- Identification of top-paying roles across regions
+- Analysis of the most in-demand technical skills
+- Evaluation of skill combinations commonly associated with higher salaries
-- Comparison of remote versus on-site roles
+- Cross-analysis of job roles and their most frequently required skills

 ---

+## Key Insights

+- Certain roles consistently command higher compensation regardless of region
+- The DMV region shows stronger demand for specific technical skill sets
+- Higher-paying positions tend to require overlapping core skills
+- Skill specialization is strongly correlated with salary increases

+---

 ## Technical Stack

-- Excel
+- SQL
-- Data Cleaning and Transformation
+- Data Aggregation and Joins
+- Filtering and Window Functions
+- Analytical Queries

 ---

-## Design Focus
+## Methodology

-This project emphasizes:
-- Structured data cleaning and preparation
-- Analytical reasoning over raw visualization
-- Clear communication of insights through dashboards
+- Cleaned and normalized raw job posting data
+- Segmented data by geographic region (DMV vs non-DMV)
+- Applied SQL queries to aggregate salary metrics by role and skill
+- Ranked roles and skills using statistical measures
-- Reproducible analysis workflows
+- Validated trends through comparative analysis

 ---

 ## Use Case

-Built to explore how labor market data can inform career planning and salary expectations while demonstrating practical data analytics skills used in industry settings.
+Built to demonstrate practical SQL analytics skills and the ability to extract actionable insights from real-world labor market data, supporting data-driven career and compensation decisions.

 ---

 ## Project Status

 Complete.
-Dataset and dashboard structure allow for future expansion with additional roles, regions, or time-based trends.
+Structured to allow future expansion with additional regions, roles, or time-based analysis.